rust-lang/book/src/ch09-03-to-panic-or-not-to-panic.md

 someone else's code that is out of your control, and it returns an invalid state that you have no way of fixing.

-Taking the bullet points in turn:
+Taking each point in turn:

 Some bad states are expected to happen sometimes, and will happen no matter how well you write your code.
 Examples of this include a parser being given